-Personal liability refers to bodily injury or property damage to other people (or their stuff) as a result of your actions, at your home, and anywhere else.
+Personal liability coverage protects you against bodily injury or property damage to other people (or their stuff) as a result of your actions, at your home, and anywhere else.

 What is personal liability insurance?